Star Trek XI - Boldly Starting Over?

 Though I have never seen any episode of "Lost", I am confident that J.J.
 Abrams is a capable producer and director and that he will get his version of Star Trek right.
 I am convinced that I will spend two enjoyable hours in the theater in spite of everything.
 Unlike most people who are going to see it, I am only worried about what I will make of it afterwards.

 In any case I wish J.J.
 Abrams and everyone involved all the best.
-I will recommend everyone with a remote interest in Star Trek to see the movie.
+I will recommend everyone with an interest in Star Trek to see the movie.
 No matter how exactly it turns out, its success is vital for the future of Star Trek, and failure is not an option.